-I don’t even think they have even bothered to make basic transportation, as if building a vehicle designed solely to move people from place to place like an appliance was perfected eons ago in the horse, so is an endeavor best left to others.
+I don’t think they have even bothered to make basic transportation, as if building a vehicle designed solely to move people from place to place like an appliance was perfected eons ago in the horse, so is an endeavor best left to others.
 Like Japan and America.
 So the marques heralding from the Isles are steeped in class: Jaguar, Bentley, Rolls Royce, Aston Martin.

 James Bond has driven a bunch of cars—some for purely marketing purposes—but none fits the role like Aston Martin.
 And as an American, James Bond represents the quintessential English badass, so that makes Aston Martin thoroughly ace (that being the top rated English slang that I am supposed to use here in the colonies).
 With a history going back over 100 years and including significant racing success, this is a iconic company that holds a Royal Warrant as purveyor of motorcars to the Prince of Wales.
 I don’t even know what that means, but I know it’s hoity-toity special.
 More importantly, they are responsible for some of the most gorgeous sheet metal to ever be hammered around the running chassis of an automobile, anywhere.

 Though the big V12 cars like the DB9 and Vanquish have been the flagships, the smaller and perfectly proportioned Vantage is arguably one of the best looking cars ever made.
 It’s not shouty or brash or flamboyant, it is simply speed molded into elegance.
 It is not a car that stops traffic with its outlandishness, but remains strikingly special, turning heads in a crowd like a celebrity that most people don’t know much about, leaving behind whispers and speculation and longing.